 Born in Sydney, Australia, Natalie migrated to the UK in 1999.
 She lived in London until 2016, then moved to Sheffield.

-She started her career as a journalist in rural New South Wales and has worked for the Bangkok Post, the Telegraph, the Independent, The Times and, most recently, as editor of Guardian Weekly.
+She started her career as a journalist in rural New South Wales and has worked for the Bangkok Post, the Telegraph, the Independent, The Times and spent five years as editor of the Guardian Weekly.

-A trustee of the Fawcett Society, Britain’s pre-eminent women’s issues group, she was the founder of the blog Carnival of Feminists and is an active campaign on women’s issues.
+A trustee of the Fawcett Society, Britain’s pre-eminent women’s issues group, until 2012, she was the founder of the blog Carnival of Feminists.

-Within the party she’s been an active worker on policy, on issues ranging from the abolition of the Corporation of the City of London to abortion rights, proportional liability on the roads to job-share MPs and a 40% quota for women on major company boards, the treatment of women offenders and the rights of asylum-seekers and sex workers.
+She’s a champion of the universal basic income, and is particularly interested in food security and farming issues.
+Within the party she’s been an active worker on policy, on issues ranging from the abolition of the Corporation of the City of London to supporting the UN Sustainable Development Goals, proportional liability on the roads to ending all unnecessary single-use plastics, and the rights of asylum-seekers and sex workers.